evolutics/buffet/README.md

   examples/quick_start
 ```

 This builds a Docker image to then run the tests.
-The file [`test_arguments.yaml`](examples/quick_start/test_arguments.yaml) provides a map that is used for two things: firstly, its entries are used as `--build-arg` options when building the image, and secondly, only tests of dishes referred in this map are run.
+Only the dishes referred in the file [`test_arguments.yaml`](examples/quick_start/test_arguments.yaml) are tested.

 If you like, try adding a test for HTML Tidy.